georgringer/t3monitoring_client/README.rst

 """"""""""
 Define a comma separated list of IPs which are allowed to fetch the client data.

+allowedDomains
+""""""""""
+Define a comma separated list of domains which are allowed to fetch the client data.

 enableDebugForErrors
 """"""""""""""""""""
 If set, the errors are outputted if you call `http://yourdomain.tld/?eID=t3monitoring&secret=<yoursecret>`.
 This can help to identify problems.